kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2011-03-10-isolated-worlds.markdown

 };
 </pre>

-You can load JavaScript resources packaged with your extension into the context of arbitrary web pages.
+you would be able to load JavaScript resources packaged with your extension into the context of arbitrary web pages.
 Which can be useful if you really need to get into that JavaScript context for whatever reason.

-You can still rely on jQuery, although not dynamically.
+An extension can still rely on jQuery, although not dynamically.
 Just reference the appropriate file in the `content_scripts` section of your **manifest.json** file:

 <pre class="brush:javascript">